-m.
+n.
 Section 27-61600.
 Green Building Standards

-The DET proposal is not in compliance, based on a required total of four Green Building points.
-Therefore, a condition is included herein requiring the applicant to provide additional items to achieve four Green Building points, per Table 27-61603(b) of the Zoning Ordinance.
+The DET proposal is not in compliance based on required total 4 points.
+Therefore, condition is included herein.
 Retention of at least 20 percent of existing pre-development vegetation equals 0.75 point; Air Conditioner with stated efficiency greater than 14 Seasonal Energy Efficiency Rating (SEER) equals 0.75 point; all showerheads and handheld showers are 2.0 GPM or less which equals 0.5 point; and the use Environmental Site Design (these facilities include submerged gravel wetlands and micro-bioretention facilities) equals 1 point.
-Finally the exterior walls of all the units are framed with 2x6 material to allow for a higher insulation value, the vinyl windows and doors are also energy efficient to help achieve better energy efficiency; the garages will be wired to provide electric vehicle chargers to be added by future homeowners; high efficiency air conditioning units will be provided; high efficiency water heater will be provided in all houses; low water consumption shower heads, faucets and toilets will be provided; and high efficiency lighting will be provided.
+Finally the exterior walls of all the units are framed with 2 x 6 material to allow for a higher insulation value, the vinyl windows and doors are also energy efficient to help achieve better energy efficiency; the garages will be wired to provide electric vehicle chargers to be added by future homeowners; high efficiency air conditioning units will be provided; high efficiency water heater will be provided in all houses; low water consumption shower heads, faucets and toilets will be provided; and high efficiency lighting will be provided.

-Based on the analysis herein, the approved development, if revised as conditioned, will represent a reasonable alternative for satisfying the applicable standards of Subtitle 27, including those in Parts 4 and 6 of the Zoning Ordinance, without requiring unreasonable costs and without detracting substantially from the utility of the approved development for its intended use.
+Based on the analysis herein, the proposed development, if revised as conditioned, will represent a reasonable alternative for satisfying the applicable standards of Subtitle 27, including those in Parts 4 and 6 of the Zoning Ordinance, without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use.

 - B. Preliminary Plan of Subdivision PPS-2022-001: The DET is subject to the conditions of approval of PPS-2022-001 and Certificate of Adequacy ADQ-2022-010.
-If the application is revised, as conditioned herein, the approved development will comply with all the relevant conditions of approval.
+If the application is revised, as conditioned herein, the proposed development will comply with all the relevant conditions of approval.
 The PPS-2022-001 was approved with 21 conditions, of which the conditions relevant to the review of this DET are listed below in bold text.
-The Planning Board's analysis of the project's conformance to the conditions follows each one in plain text: - 3.
+Staff analysis of the project's conformance to the conditions follows each one in plain text: - 3.
 Prior to approval, the final plat of subdivision shall include: - a.
 Right-of-way dedication along all roadways, in accordance with the approved preliminary plan of subdivision.

 The approved PPS did not require dedication of any right-of-way.
-In accordance with the approved PPS, this DET does not approve dedication of any right-of-way.
+In accordance with the approved PPS, this DET does not propose dedication of any right-of-way.
 The abutting ROWs for Arnold Road and Suitland Road have been previously dedicated.